hce/wallbox/README.md

 ## Important note

-The code that adjusts the charging amount HAS RECEIVED LITTLE TESTING YET.
+The code that adjusts the charging power HAS RECEIVED LITTLE TESTING YET.
 The EV charger was installed today, and I'll probably make adjustments and fine tune the code over time.
 USE AT YOUR OWN RISK!!